schibsted/github-actions-self-hosted-cdk/README.md

   },
   // Optional: Set privateSubnets to true to launch runners in a private subnet which communicates with the Internet through a NAT Gateway.
 Set to false to launch runners in a public subnet.
 Default: false
   privateSubnets: true,
+  // Optional: A custom domain name to be used for the Github webhook
+  domains: {
+    // The domain name to use for the webhook
+    domain: 'hello.example.com',
+    // The hosted zone for the domain.
+Must be in the same AWS/Route53 account.
+    hostedZoneDomain: 'example.com',
+  },
   // A list of all orgs and/or repos to configure
   contexts: [
     {